alexgregory1997/Collection/markdown-notes.md

 > <br />
 > [1]: <some-link> "Link Title"

 You can also include footnotes.
+Note, this only works for certain markdown flavours.
 ``` markdown
   $ This is some footnote [^1].
   $ [^1]: This is the contents of the footnote.